ChrisOsomething1981/Gaming-on-Ubuntu/README.md

 # Gaming-on-Ubuntu
+You don't need Windows for gaming any more.
+Ubuntu comes with graphics drivers.
+Steam has Steam Play and Lutris has a huge library of install scripts, so everything is handled for you.
+The one thing you will need to do occasionally is experiment with different Wine distributions.
 This guide provides an overview of setting up your Ubuntu 23.10 system for a smooth gaming experience.

 Prerequisites: